XinFinOrg/XinFin-ChainLink/README.md

 ./external-initiator "{\"name\":\"xinfin-testnet\",\"type\":\"ethererum\",\"url\":\"https://rpc.apothem.network\"}" --chainlinkurl "http://localhost:6688/"
 ```

 Where the url can be changed to the respective endpoint.
-In this case, it is pointed at the public Conflux Network testnet endpoint.
+In this case, it is pointed at the public Xinfin Network testnet endpoint.
 For reliability purposes, do not use this in production; it is much more reliable to connect to a non-public endpoint.

 ### Creating a Bridge for an External Adapter